“India's Criminal Court Hierarchy Made Easy”

 Sessions Courts are responsible for handling serious criminal cases, such as murder, rape, and large-scale fraud.
 These courts are presided over by a Sessions Judge, who has the authority to conduct trials and deliver judgments in the most serious cases.
 Sessions Courts serve as the first court of instance for major offenses.

-- Original Jurisdiction: The primary function of a Sessions Court is to hear and try criminal cases that carry the potential for long-term imprisonment or the death penalty.
-These include offenses such as murder, terrorism, and serious violent crimes.
+• Original Jurisdiction: The primary function of a Sessions Court is to hear and try criminal cases that carry the potential for long-term imprisonment or the death penalty.
+These include offenses such as murder, terrorism, and serious violent crimes.https://ledroitindia.in/tag/jurisdiction-of-courts/

-- Appellate Jurisdiction: Sessions Courts also have the authority to hear appeals from Magistrate Courts, where less serious crimes are tried.
-These appeals often involve cases where the Magistrate’s decision is contested, or when the punishment awarded is believed to be insufficient or unjust.
+• Appellate Jurisdiction: Sessions Courts hear appeals from Magistrate Courts, which try less serious crimes.
+Parties file these appeals when they contest the Magistrate’s decision or believe the punishment awarded is insufficient or unjust.

 A Sessions Court trial typically involves a detailed examination of the facts, the presentation of evidence, and the testimony of witnesses.
 The outcome of a Sessions Court case can be appealed to the High Court if either party feels that justice has not been served.